tstenner1/Weather-Comparison-HTML-CSS/README.md

 * Be sure your website works at all window widths/sizes.
 * Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

-### Bonuses

-* Use a different dataset!
-The requirements above still hold, but make it your own.
-* Use a Bootstrap theme to customize your website.
-You may use a tool like [Bootswatch](https://bootswatch.com/).
-Make it look snazzy, give it some attitude.
-If using this, be sure you also meet all of the requirements listed above.
-* Add extra visualizations!
-The more comparisons the better, right?
-* Use meaningful glyphicons next to links in the header.
-* Have visualization navigation on every visualizations page with an active state.
-See the screenshots below.

 ### Screenshots

 This section contains screenshots of each page that must be built, at varying screen widths.
 These are a guide; you can meet the requirements without having the pages look exactly like the below images.